opentext-idol/java-aci-api-ng/README.md

 ## Migration to FOSS Version
 Previous versions of this library included a taglib for use in JSPs and support for legacy OEM encryption.
-Builds with these features are available from Micro Focus customer support.
+Builds with these features are available from OpenText customer support.

 ## Contributing
 We welcome pull requests.
 These must be licensed under the MIT license.
 Please submit pull requests to the develop